Talonee/Database-Manager/README.md

 # Database-Webscrape

-The project is currently **in progress** and is expected to have three (4) components, each performing separate functions: extract, encode + decode, input, and analyze.
+The project is currently **in progress** and is expected to have four (4) components, each performing separate functions: extract, encode + decode, input, and analyze.

-## Extract
+## Extract (Complete)
 File: `extract.py`

 This program's purpose(s):